 Colin is one of our longest serving team members having started with Sheenco as a Luxury Travel Specialist in 2015.
-In his current role as Business Development Manager he also looks after our franchisees, sharing his extensive knowledge of planning trips for our wonderful guests.
 You are sure to enjoy his Scots/Irish accent which is quite a hybrid as he has lived in Ireland longer than he did in Scotland at this stage.
 You can contact him by email at email@example.com or call him toll free on 888-6743-244.
 We asked Colin a few questions in order to get to know him better…

 What is your favorite city?